-Header image courtesy of @852go (via Instagram)
+Header images courtesy of @852go and @dlky_nature (via Instagram)

 Covered in lush mountainous terrains, Lantau Island boasts more than its fair share of bucket-list-worthy hikes, but if you’re going in the heat of summer, then the undulating trail connecting Mui Wo and Pui O Beach is a no-brainer.
 Bookended by beaches, with the intermission of shaded sections and aerial coastal views, it’s the perfect mix of adventure and relaxation.